 Paul’s ministry exemplified a careful balance between faithfulness to the fixed teachings of Scripture and speaking prophetically into a cultural moment in which his congregations lived.

-Understanding different kinds and examples of sermon series will help you as a pastor to consider what series will attract new listeners, boost engagement in your church, and spark a new flame of commitment among current churchgoers in your congregation.
+Understanding different kinds and examples of free sermon series and seeing a few sermon series ideas will help you as a pastor to consider what series will attract new listeners, boost engagement in your church, and spark a new flame of commitment among current churchgoers in your congregation.

 Before we look at sermon series examples, it’s important for you to understand what are your options.

-Many pastors think that a “series” must be constrained to a short, very specific topic.
+Many pastors think that a “series” must be constrained to a short, very specific set of sermon topics.

 But if you expand your conception of where a sermon series can source its material, then you expand the nature of your series options.